vasu31dev/playwright-ts-template/README.md

 - **Feedback on Utility Functions**: If you encounter a missing utility function for a specific action or assertion, please provide feedback for future improvements.
 In the meantime, use the corresponding Playwright method with `getPage` from `@PageSetup` for the task at hand, and once we introduce new utility functions, you can easily switch to them.
 Your feedback is crucial to enhancing our utilities.

-- **Conditional Statements**: Instead of manually implementing waits, use functions like `isElementVisible`, `isElementChecked` from [elementutils](docs/Utilities.md#elementutils).
+- **Conditional Statements**: Use functions like `isElementVisible`, `isElementChecked` from [elementutils](docs/Utilities.md#elementutils).
 These functions automatically wait for the element to become visible, with customizable timeout options.
-It's advisable to avoid using these for assertions; instead, utilize [AssertUtils](docs/Utilities.md#assertutils) wherever possible.
+If you want to use assertions like expectElementToBeVisible then use functions from [AssertUtils](docs/Utilities.md#assertutils).

 - **Retrieving Text and Input Values**: To fetch texts or input values, consider functions like `getAllTexts` and `getAllInputValues` from [elementutils](docs/Utilities.md#elementutils).
 These methods come with built-in waits, ensuring they only proceed once an element is available, preventing premature returns of an empty Array<string>.